antonpaquin/todo-placeholder/README.md

 print(x)
 ```

-#### PlaceholderMultiline
+#### MultilinePlaceholder

-`todo.PlaceholderMultiline` allows for replacing a placeholder with many lines
+`todo.MultilinePlaceholder` allows for replacing a placeholder with many lines
 of input.

 To use this, the placeholder should be the only expression on the line where it